echensun/comp90082-2023-sm1-resources/checklists/Sprint-4.md

 Make sure that:

 - [ ] Industry partner was granted access to the final version of digital prototype and can run it independently after the end of the teaching semester.
-- [ ] A document was also generated with SAMPLE DATA industry partner will need to simulate tasks and scenarios in the final digital prototype.
+- [ ] A document was also generated with SAMPLE DATA industry partner will need to simulate tasks and scenarios in the final digital prototype (IF APPLIED .
+If not, please explain).

 ## Product
 Make sure that your product satisfy the following criteria:

-- [ ] Product is deployed and an URL is available on Github README so client can access current version of this software.
+- [ ] Product is deployed and an URL is available on Github README so client can access current version of this software (IF APPLIED.
+If not, please explain).

 ## Additional Information